Dalian coking coal, coal futures hit record highs on supply woes - Up News Info

 The most-active coking coal futures on the Dalian Commodity Exchange, for January delivery, jumped 8% to 2,669 yuan ($412.99) per tonne.

 Coke futures on the Dalian bourse also reached trading limit in morning session.
-They jumped 7.6% to 3,393 yuan a tonne as of 0330 GMT.
+They closed up 6.5% at 3,359 yuan a tonne.

-Benchmark iron ore futures inched up 0.3% to 781 yuan per tonne, recovering from plunge in previous session.
+Benchmark iron ore futures inched down 0.6% to 774 yuan per tonne at close, stepping back from gains earlier in the session.

 Spot prices of iron ore with 62% iron content for delivery to China